-The texts had mixed evaluations on the use of coordinates and sign conventions.
-In many cases, careful establishment of coordinates is simply omitted (see Appendix B, Figure B1).
-Most texts do consistently define sign conventions for summing forces and moments (see Appendix B, Figure B3).
-However, the senses of the coordinates are often ambiguously sketched with double-headed or non-headed arrows.
-A well-defined coordinate should have a single-headed arrow pointing away from a reference point, defining a positive direction or orientation (a correct illustration is given in Appendix B, Figure B2).
-This might seem fussy, and agreeably, merely drawing proper arrowheads without explanation or emphasis is of little use.
-The point is that the careful establishment of a coordinate, including its sense, should be impressed upon the student as a fundamental part of the solution of any problem, and therefore, instruction should include the careful identification of coordinate directions.
-Such emphasis will prepare students for more advanced courses, such as Finite Element Analysis, in which a systematic establishment of coordinate problems and interpret computed results.
+arrow pointing away from a reference point, defining a positive direction or orientation.
+This may seem fussy, and agreeably, merely using proper arrowheads without explanation or emphasis is useless.
+The point is that the careful establishment of a coordinate, including its sense, should be impressed upon the student as a fundamental part of the solution of any problem, and that any careful approach should implicitly include the proper sketching of coordinate directions.
+The presence of an ambiguously established coordinate is an indication that this discussion of coordinates has not occurred.
+Such emphasis will hopefully prepare students for more advanced courses, such as Finite Element Analysis, in which a systematic set of coordinate definitions is required to formulate problems and interpret computed results.